Yanlin Qu

 About

-I am a postdoctoral research scholar in the Decision, Risk, and Operations Division at Columbia Business School, working with Hongseok Namkoong and Assaf Zeevi.
+I am a postdoctoral research scholar in the Decision, Risk, and Operations Division at Columbia Business School, working with Assaf Zeevi and Hongseok Namkoong.
 I earned my PhD in Management Science and Engineering from Stanford University, where I had the privilege of being advised by Peter Glynn and Jose Blanchet.
 I completed my bachelor's degree in Mathematics at the University of Science and Technology of China (USTC).

 I am on the 2025-2026 job market.